enkidevs/curriculum/linux/jobs-and-processes-data-manipulation/grep-and-background-tasks/set-a-process-priority.md

 ## Revision

-A process’ nice value of 15 represents a
+A process’ nice value of 15 represents a ??? priority.

-??? priority .

 - low
 - high